 Olive oil does have a relatively high smoke point of between 350 to 410° F (177 to 210° C) and is a popular variety to use when sautéing or pan-frying foods.
 In some research, EVOO was shown to have a high oxidative stability with lower amounts of unwanted byproducts in comparison to other oils with higher smoke points.
 However, for highest health benefits it is generally best to use EVOO in its unheated state.

 Some professional chefs believe it's better for "finishing" when depth of flavor can be appreciated.
-When it comes to cooking, you’re better off using more stable oils or fats, like coconut oil or ghee.
+When it comes to cooking, you’re better off using more stable oils or fats, like coconut oil, avocado oil or ghee.

 In addition to oleic acid, EVOO is a good source of the antioxidant known as VITAMIN E, mostly in the form of alpha-tocopherol.
 Vitamin E is also light sensitive as well as destroyed by heat.